 Some examples of customer data retention periods:

-Orders: When you place an order, we’ll keep the personal data you give us for five years, so we can comply with our legal and contractual obligations.
+Orders: When you place an order, we’ll keep the personal data you give us for one year, so we can comply with our legal and contractual obligations.

 10. Who do we share your personal data with?